Student Health Program

 Must possess or be able to learn the manual dexterity required to carry out the functions necessary to meet the objectives of the program.

 All students beginning the second year of the program will be tested prior to beginning nursing courses.
 Students will be notified to report for testing by an authorized representative of Lehigh Valley Hospital–Schuylkill S. Jackson Street campus.
 Continuation into nursing courses is contingent upon a negative drug screen/test.
+Medical marijuana use is not permitted.
+Anyone with a medical marijuana card must rescind it.

 Student Vaccination/Immunization Policy